13 Reasons Your Car Insurance Claim Was Denied

-Accidents are traumatic, and often filing an insurance claim properly is the last thing on a person's mind.
-But making sure to do the following things will help the claims process go more smoothly, and potentially save thousands of dollars.
+Accidents are traumatic.
+Filing an insurance claim properly is the last thing on a person's mind.
+But if you do the following, the claims process go more smoothly.
+And it could save you thousands of dollars.

 After an accident, remember to:

 - Exchange insurance cards, registration, and license plate numbers.
 Also make sure to find out the name of the other person's insurance company and agent